BLUE COHOSH Overview Information

 BLUE COHOSH Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: It is UNSAFE to take blue cohosh during pregnancy.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It is LIKELY UNSAFE to take blue cohosh by mouth during pregnancy.
 Some of the chemicals in blue cohosh can cause birth defects.
-When taken by the mother late in pregnancy, blue cohosh can cause severe heart problems in the newborn baby.
+When taken by the mother late in pregnancy, blue cohosh can cause severe heart problems in the newborn baby, and can also be toxic to the mother.

 Many midwives still use blue cohosh to make childbirth easier, because blue cohosh causes the uterus to contract.
 But this is a dangerous practice, and it should be avoided.